jwiegley/newartisans/posts/2016-10-27-using-fmap-in-coq.md

     ...
     End MyModule.

-To later instantiate this module functor using a map implementation, you'd
+To later instantiate such a module functor using a map implementation, you'd
 write:

     Require Import